 It’s raspberry season again!

 Growing up, the summer holidays of Memorial Day, Independence and Labor Day brought a short break from gardening and farm work.
 There was always the family barbecue, a few fireworks and homemade ice cream.
-Fresh ice cream in hand, my siblings, cousins and I would head for the berry patches, dropping in our favorite selection from what was ripening on the thorny bushes–raspberries in all colors, boysenberries and blackberries–too many delicious choices.
+Fresh ice cream in hand, my siblings, cousins and I would head for the berry patches, dropping in our favorite selection from what was ripening on the thorny bushes – raspberries in all colors, boysenberries and blackberries – too many delicious choices.
 My personal favorites were the blackcaps.
+In 2020, berry picking during the shutdown was delightful, and fruitful social distance activity.

 Nutritional profile of raspberries